OpenKitten/Meow/README.md

 # 🐈 Meow

-Meow (work in progress) is a **boilerplate-free** object persistence framework for Swift and MongoDB, from the creators of [MongoKitten](https://github.com/openkitten/mongokitten).
+Meow is a **boilerplate-free** object persistence framework for Swift and MongoDB, from the creators of [MongoKitten](https://github.com/openkitten/mongokitten).

 It manages your database for you, so you can focus on writing your application.